se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 To evaluate the performance of the models the GriSearchCV was employed for performing the hyperparameter tuning in order to determine the optimal values of the models.
 It uses the Cross-Validation method, fixed to 10.

-The project and the paper are available at: https://github.com/graziaperna/NLP-project.
+The project, the paper and a simple demo are available at: https://github.com/graziaperna/NLP-project.

 ## Intended Use
 ### Primary intended uses